alvsanand/alvsanand/docs/blog/posts/202402-homelab-for-begineers.md

 ---
 # Homelab For Begineers

-Another week, another post about [Datahub.local](https://www.alvsanand.com/datahub-local/).
-[Last time](202401-journey-to-datahub-local.md) we saw how I plan to run this project, including goal, steps and some rules.
-This time I would like to introduce you to the worlf of **Homelabs** or **Home Labs**.
+Another week brings with it a new update on [Datahub.local](https://www.alvsanand.com/datahub-local/).
+In our previous post [Journey to Datahub.local](202401-journey-to-datahub-local.md), we saw a general overview of how I plan to execute this project with details about goals, steps and some rules.
+This time, we're delving into the realm of **Homelabs** or **Home Labs**.

 !!! note